microsoft/pxt-arcade/docs/skillmap/shark/shark1a.md

 ## Finale @showdialog

-So satisfying!
-Now your shark can find food anywhere it goes.
+There you have it!
+Enemies will now pop up in front of your shark every couple of seconds.

-Click **Finish** and continue to the next level so you can code points for each fish you eat!
+Click **Finish** to head back out to the main map to find out what you can do next!